crossplane/oam-kubernetes-runtime/DEVELOPMENT.md

 ## Clean up

-Delete all crds by `kubectl delete -f crds/` and other rouses you created.
+Delete all crds by `kubectl delete -f crds/` and other resources you created.